Phyrenos/VMem/README.md

 # VMem<br>[![](https://dcbadge.vercel.app/api/server/atJfeBukSb)](https://discord.gg/atJfeBukSb)
-Vmem uses C kernel32 and user32 to read and write to a game's memory to a library which makes it easy to make external cheats for games using VLang
+Vmem uses C kernel32 and user32 to read and write to a game's memory packed into a library which makes it easy to make external cheats for games using VLang

 ![AssaultCube Example](https://github.com/Phyrenos/VMem/blob/main/examples/Screenshots/AssaultCube.png?raw=true)